go-iiif/go-iiif/service/README.md

 ]
 ```

-_Please remember that `go-colours` itself is a work in progress so you should approach the `palette` service accordingly._
+_Please remember that the [aaronland/go-colours](https://github.com/aaronland/go-colours) package, used "under the hood", is itself is a work in progress so you should approach the `palette` service accordingly._

 ### Writing your own non-standard services